puallee/AMPA-Net/README.md

 * Recommend Environment: Anaconda

 ## Preparing Training Datasets-Image-91
-   Download  Training_Data_Img91.mat from https://pan.baidu.com/s/1c34-DWDhFBsNPX23bs4H1A code is 7dV2 and cp it into this folder
+   Download  Training_Data_Img91.mat from：https://pan.baidu.com/s/1UgRuDbIXCNZOEuedVlK8bA?pwd=cq1b code is cq1b and cp it into this folder
 ## Preparing Testing Datasets:Urban-100 and BSDS100
-   Download  Urban-100 from https://pan.baidu.com/s/1M9yoJaQ1DqCrpXO-DqSo4Q code is 2i5o and cp it into this folder
+   Download  Urban-100 from：https://pan.baidu.com/s/1AUNWfVx8Jy12D12yJClWYg?pwd=rr3q  code is rr3q  and cp it into this folder

-   Download  BSDS-100 from https://pan.baidu.com/s/12Y4FOzmOcNjQTjvtRq0mpQ code is OBbE and cp it into this folder
+   Download  BSDS-100 from：https://pan.baidu.com/s/1KwpRYlp_7SjphA_Vc2LMiA?pwd=kbyw code is kbyw and cp it into this folder

-   please visit a new link：https://pan.baidu.com/s/15ONiahUxcasthV1FTx0fUg  code：abcd to download all datasets
 ## Running training and testing
    Python trainn.py

 ## Results

-Our model achieves the following performance on Set11,BSD68,BSDS100,Urban100
+Our model achieves the following performance on Set11, BSD68, BSDS100, Urban100

 ## performance on Set11
 |  Model name  |     cs=50%   |    cs=40%    |    cs=25%    |   cs=10%     |     cs=4%    |    cs=1%    |